NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ### Modals

 Modals are used to show transitory information or obtain information from the user.
-The GDC Portal provides a number of modals that can be used for various purposes.
+The GDC Portal provides many modals that can be used for various purposes.
 One such modal is the `SaveCohortModal` component mentioned previously.

 ![img.png](images/save_cohort_modal.png)